Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 You might love these other scone recipes, too: Glazed Berry Scones and Cinnamon Crunch Scone, or these Cinnamon Chip Scones.
 Be sure to read to the end for many more great scone recipes.

-How to Make the Best Panera Bread Orange Scone Recipe
+How to Make Panera Bread Orange Scone Recipe

 Step 1 | Prep Ingredients and Oven